-As shown in the final report, the planned TSP and proposed improvements will reduce the number of expected annual crashes at the OR213/Beavercreek Road and OR213/Redland Road intersections.
-The potential financially feasible improvements at OR213/Beavercreek Road are predicted to reduce crashes at the intersection by almost 5%, and planned improvements at OR213/Redland Road are predicted to reduce crashes by more than 10%.
+As shown in the final report, the planned TSP and proposed improvements will reduce the number of expected annual crashes at the OR213/Beavercreek Road intersection.
+The potential financially feasible improvements at OR213/Beavercreek Road are predicted to reduce crashes at the intersection by almost 5%.